aayana-roy/thermocomfort/README.md

 ## Acknowledgments
 This project is part of a student-led initiative in collaboration with the ASM Sustainability Team and the UW–Madison Office of Sustainability.
 Special thanks to collaborators, facilities staff, and user testers.

+I've built a system that:
+- Collects occupant feedback on thermal comfort using a lightweight digital form.
+- Maps discomfort trends by time and room.
+- Correlates those trends with CO₂ concentration data, local weather, and HVAC runtime patterns (setpoints).
+- Proposes actionable insights for facilities teams to optimize temperature settings, reduce over-conditioning, and minimize energy waste — all while improving occupant well-being.